Fliplet/fliplet-cli/docs/Data-integration-service.md

     files: [
       // Define a column containing a remote URL to a file, e.g. "https://example.org/John.jpg" { column: 'userThumbnail', type: 'remote' },

+      // Define a column containing a remote URL to a file, e.g. "https://example.org/John.jpg"
+      // while also defining headers to be sent with the request { column: 'userThumbnail', type: 'remote', headers: { Authorization: 'Bearer 123' } },

       // Define a column containing a local absolute URL to a file, e.g. "/home/user/John.jpg" { column: 'userResume', type: 'local' },